RomanPilyushin/Mind/templates/toefl/Speaking 3 Integrated Read Listen.md

 - The professor elaborates on this

-- To begin with, he explains [FIRST EXAMPLE]
+- First, he explains [FIRST EXAMPLE]
 - He says that [DETAILS]

 - Next, he notes that [SECOND EXAMPLE]